 Thông tin tư vấn bệnh nhân

-Prednisolone ophthalmic solution may cause visual disturbances such as blurred vision, if affected, do not drive or operate machinery.
-Remove contact lenses prior to instillation of ophthalmic drops and wait at least 15 minutes before reinsertion.
+Ophthalmic: This drug may cause transient blurring of vision, if affected, do not drive or operate machinery.
+Remove contact lenses before administration of the solution and wait at least 15 minutes before reinsertion.

 Chỉ số theo dõi